Ebola Outbreak: How Worried Should We Be?

 The Red Cross is recruiting local volunteers to collect and safely bury the dead.

-"We have now 20 volunteers trained on how to do these burials," says Karsten Voigt, operations manager for the International Federation of the Red Cross in the Democratic Republic of Congo.
+"We have now 20 volunteers trained on how to do these burials," says Karsten Voigt, operations manager for the International Federation of the Red Cross in the Democratic Republic of the Congo.

 "It's a very difficult task because you have to follow all the security protocols — when you put on your protective gear, when you take it off, the way you handle the body.
 It is also psychologically demanding because you deal with families who, of course, are in distress."